 - (a) The Agency will contract directly with market analysts to perform studies.
 Applicants may interact with market analysts and will have an opportunity to revise their project (unit mix, targeting).
-Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A), and will be binding on the Applicant for the full application. - (b) The Agency will limit the number of projects awarded in the same application round to those that it determines can be supported in the market. - (c) The following four criteria are threshold requirements for new construction applications: - (i) the project's capture rate, - (ii) the project's absorption rate, - (iii) the vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances), and - (iv) the project's effect on existing or awarded properties with 9% Tax Credits or Agency loans. - (d) Applicants may not increase the total number of units after submission of the preliminary application.
-Unless 2023 rent and income limits are released by the 9% preliminary application deadline, 2022 rent and income limits must be used for the preliminary application, market study, and any market study revision.
-After the deadline for completing market-related project revisions Applicants may not increase: - (i) rents, irrespective of a decrease in utility allowances,
+Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A), and will be binding on the Applicant for the full application.
+Only one request for revisions by the Applicant will be allowed. - (b) The Agency will limit the number of projects awarded in the same application round to those that it determines can be supported in the market.

-- (ii) the number of income targeted units in any bedroom type, or - (iii) the number of units in any bedroom type. - (e) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this subsection (A)(2). - (f) Projects may not give preferences to potential tenants based on: - (i) residing in the jurisdiction of a particular local government, - (ii) having a particular disability, or - (iii) being part of a specific occupational group (e.g. artists). - (g) Age-restricted (senior) projects may not contain three or more bedroom units. - (h) No project can have more than four (4) income bands consisting of: 20%, 30%, 40%, 50%, 60%, 70%, 80% of area median income, and market rate.
+- (c) The following four criteria are threshold requirements for new construction applications: - (i) the project's capture rate, - (ii) the project's absorption rate, - (iii) the vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances), and - (iv) the project's effect on existing or awarded properties with 9% Tax Credits or Agency loans. - (d) Applicants may not increase the total number of units after submission of the preliminary application.
+Unless 20242025 rent and income limits are released by the 9% preliminary application deadline, 20243 rent and income limits must be used for the preliminary application, market study, and any market study revision.
+Preliminary applications submitted during the open bond cycle may use the current rent and income limits.
+After the deadline for completing market-related project revisions Applicants may not increase: - (i) rents, irrespective of a decrease in utility allowances, - (ii) the number of income targeted units in any bedroom type, or - (iii) the number of units in any bedroom type. - (e) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this subsection (A)(2). - (f) Projects may not give preferences to potential tenants based on: - (i) residing in the jurisdiction of a particular local government, - (ii) having a particular disability, or - (iii) being part of a specific occupational group (e.g. artists). - (g) Age-restricted (senior) projects may not contain three or more bedroom units. - (h) No project can have more than four (4) income bands consisting of: 20%, 30%, 40%, 50%, 60%, 70%, 80% of area median income, and market rate.